nickgismokato/ReunionLog/README.md

 Then by gaining access we would then download the date to output specific values in a .csv file extension.

-> What date we want to be in our .csb file will be in the main.py file.
+> What data we want to be in our .csv file will be in the main.py file.
 The functionality will be in the /src directory.

 ### About me